Engineering a sustainable future.

 About the Gund Institute

 The Gund Institute for Environment catalyzes environmental research, develops real-world solutions to global issues, and connects UVM with leaders in government, business and beyond.
-Based at the University of Vermont, the Gund Institute is a newly expanded campus-wide center for interdisciplinary research, where over 200 faculty, global affiliates, post-docs, and graduate students collaborate widely to understand the interactions among ecological, social, and economic systems.
-The Gund Institute focuses on environmental issues at the interface of four pressing themes: climate solutions, health and well-being, sustainable agriculture, and resilient communities.
+Based at the University of Vermont, the Gund Institute is a newly expanded campus-wide center for interdisciplinary research, where over 250 faculty, global affiliates, post-docs, and graduate students collaborate widely to understand the interactions among ecological, social, and economic systems.
+The Gund Institute focuses on environmental issues at the interface of five pressing themes: climate solutions, health and well-being, sustainable agriculture, equity and justice, and resilient communities.

 Diversity and Inclusion